Merlene Ottey: Life and sprinting career

 Merlene Ottey was born to Hubert and Joan Ottey in Cold Spring, Hanover, Jamaica.
 She was introduced to the sport by her mother, who bought her a manual on track and field.

-In her early school years in the 1970s, Ottey attended Gurneys Mount and Pondside Schools before graduating from Rusea's and Vere Technical high schools.
-There she frequently competed barefoot in local races.
+In her early school years in the 1970s, Ottey attended Gurneys Mount and Pondside Schools before graduating from Rusea's and Vere Technical High Schools.
+There, she frequently competed barefoot in local races.

 Ottey's inspiration came from listening to the track and field broadcast from the 1976 Summer Olympics in Montreal, where Donald Quarrie ran in the sprint finals.
-Her athletics career took off when she moved to the US and attended the University of Nebraska in 1979, where she joined the track team.
+Her athletics career took off when she moved to the US and attended the University of Nebraska–Lincoln in 1979, where she joined the track team.
 She won 14 individual national titles and earned 24 All-America awards, both of which are the most by any Husker student-athlete.
 Ottey won multiple NCAA titles in each of her five total seasons, including five combined indoor and outdoor titles in 1982 and four in 1981.
 She earned multiple All-America accolades in each of her five seasons, with seven combined All-America awards in 1982, six in 1980 and five in 1981.
 Ottey was also a member of Nebraska's indoor national championship teams in 1982, 1983 and 1984.
 She still holds Nebraska's top indoor marks in the 55- and 200-meter dashes and the program's top outdoor marks in the 100- and 200-meter dashes.

 She represented Jamaica in the 1979 Pan American Games, winning a bronze medal in the 200 m.
-She graduated from university with a Bachelor of Arts Degree and married fellow athlete Nathaniel Page in 1984 and briefly used the name Merlene Ottey-Page.
+She graduated from university with a Bachelor of Arts degree, married fellow athlete Nathaniel Page in 1984, and briefly used the name Merlene Ottey-Page.
 The couple later divorced.

 In the 1980 Moscow games, Ottey became the first female English-speaking Caribbean athlete to win an Olympic medal.
-Back in Jamaica, she was awarded an Officer of the Order of Nation, and the Order of Distinction for "services in the field of sport".
+Back in Jamaica, she was awarded an Officer of the Order of Nation and the Order of Distinction for "services in the field of sport".

-In the 1982 Commonwealth Games, Ottey won a gold medal in the 200 m and silver medal in the 100 m.
+In the 1982 Commonwealth Games, Ottey won a gold medal in the 200 m and a silver medal in the 100 m.
 Nearly a decade later, in the 1990 Commonwealth Games, she won gold in both events.
-Ottey was named Ambassador of Jamaica after her gold medal win in the 1993 world championships.
+Ottey was named Ambassador of Jamaica after winning her gold medal at the 1993 World Championships.
 She has also been named Jamaican Sportswoman of the Year 13 times between 1979 and 1995.